zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_role.rst

     | **type**: str

   associated-system-defined-user-role-name
-    The name of the associated system-defined user role
+    The name of the associated system\-defined user role

     | **type**: str